 Council makes a number of judgements, estimates and assumptions in preparing these financial statements.
-These are based on the best information available to Council at the time, however due to the passage of time, these assumptions may change and therefore the recorded balances may not reflect the final outcomes.
+These are based on the best information available to Council at the time.
+These assumptions may change and therefore the recorded balances may not reflect the final outcomes.
 The significant judgements, estimates and assumptions relate to the following items and specific information is provided in the relevant note: